PlatONnetwork/platon.py/docs/web3.main.rst

 Currency Conversions
 ~~~~~~~~~~~~~~~~~~~~~

-.. py:method:: Web3.toWei(value, currency)
+.. py:method:: Web3.toVon(value, currency)

     Returns the value in the denomination specified by the ``currency`` argument
-    converted to wei.
+    converted to von.

     .. code-block:: python

-        >>> Web3.toWei(1, 'ether')
+        >>> Web3.toVon(1, 'ether')
         1000000000000000000

-.. py:method:: Web3.fromWei(value, currency)
+.. py:method:: Web3.fromVon(value, currency)

-    Returns the value in wei converted to the given currency.
+    Returns the value in von converted to the given currency.
 The value is returned
-    as a ``Decimal`` to ensure precision down to the wei.
+    as a ``Decimal`` to ensure precision down to the von.

     .. code-block:: python

-        >>> Web3.fromWei(1000000000000000000, 'ether')
+        >>> Web3.fromVon(1000000000000000000, 'ether')
         Decimal('1')